wwymak/mojo-gpu-puzzles/book/src/puzzle_20/forward_pass.md

 The unfused approach executes operations separately using multiple kernels.
 Here are some of the kernels we wrote in the previous chapters:

 #### Matrix multiplication kernel
-From [Puzzle 14](../puzzle_14/puzzle_14.md), we reuse the tiled matrix multiplication kernel for the linear transformation:
+From [Puzzle 14](../puzzle_14/puzzle_14.md), we reuse the tiled matrix multiplication kernel for the linear transformation.
+This kernel includes bounds checking to handle variable matrix dimensions safely:

 ```mojo
 {{#include ../../../problems/p20/op/layernorm_linear.mojo:matmul_idiomatic_tiled}}